NYUEcon/NYUecondata/README.md

 NYUecondata
 ===========

 This is a repository for handling certain datasets and doing simple plots.
-Supervised by Dave Backus
+Supervised by Dave Backus, Chase Coleman, and Spencer Lyon.

+ #nyuecon